wickwirew/SideEffects/README.md

 # SideEffects
 A µFramework for handling side effects in a Redux [ReSwift](https://www.github.com/ReSwift/ReSwift) applcation.

 There are a lot of ways to manage side effects in a Redux application.
 Anything from using Thunks, Sagas, Observables and more.
-This is a different take on it from the normal approahes that plays to Swift's strengths.
+This is a different take on it from the normal approaches that plays to Swift's strengths, while taking inspiration from [redux-observables](https://github.com/redux-observable/redux-observable) and [ngrx effects](https://github.com/ngrx/effects) but without the `rx` part.
 The goal of `SideEffect`s is to allow you to easiliy, and declaritivly define something that happens anytime an `Action` is dispatched.
 Allowing your views to dispatch vanilla Redux actions and be completely agnostic to any side effects.
 They are effectively a mini middleware.

 ## Usage
 For example if I have an action `ItemSelected` that is dispatch when ever an item is selected from a list.